Find all the information you need about BASC’s Lindisfarne wildfowling permit scheme.

 The shooting of wildfowl and waders is normally suspended after 14 consecutive days of freezing weather.
 The criteria for triggering the severe weather procedures are based on the air and grass temperatures collected daily by 25 coastal weather stations around Britain.
 The procedure leading up to a suspension of waterfowl shooting is as follows:

-When more than half of the meteorological stations (in Scotland and/or England/Wales) have recorded frozen conditions (determined from minimum air and grass temperatures) for seven consecutive days (but allowing short periods of thaw), the country nature conservation agencies (NE, NRW, SNH) liaise with BASC, who normally advise a period of voluntary restraint of shooting whilst severe weather conditions last.
+When more than half of the meteorological stations (in Scotland and/or England/Wales) have recorded frozen conditions (determined from minimum air and grass temperatures) for seven consecutive days (but allowing short periods of thaw), the country nature conservation agencies (NE, NRW, SNH) liaise with us and we normally advise a period of voluntary restraint of shooting whilst severe weather conditions last.

-At this point BASC may well call for voluntary restraint in waterfowl shooting wherever conditions require it.
+At this point we may well call for voluntary restraint in waterfowl shooting wherever conditions require it.

 If the severe weather looks set to continue BASC informs its members generally but particularly the secretaries of its wildfowling and game shooting clubs, joint councils, syndicates and gamekeepers that, if the weather conditions continue for a further 6 days, then a protection order suspending the shooting of wildfowl and waders in the appropriate country is likely to be signed on the 13th day, to take effect at 00.01am on the 15th day.